In the case that your translation process requires multiple revision cycles, you may want to use our chained tasks along with automatic key tagging.

 Once again, as the reviewed status will be used in the first review step, assignees must use the yellow dot icon to mark items as completed in the task.

-You can also create a single task template containing two chained tasks (translation and review).
+You can also create a task template containing multiple chained tasks.
 To achieve that:

 Create a new translation task that can be used as a template.